mediapills/cloud-custodian/docs/source/gcp/examples/storage-transfer-disable-old.rst

 It is a good practice to control all active jobs and remove obsolete ones.

-The following policy disable active storage transfers (if any) which were created more than 365 days ago and notify end user about this.
+The following policy disables active storage transfers (if any) which were created more than 365 days ago and notifies end user about this.

 .. code-block:: yaml